12PAIN/WebApplicationsDev/WFSApp/WFSApp/WEB-INF/classes/rest/Controller/ApiQuerys.md

     Returns:
         - 401 code If token expired
         - 503 code if database is not available
-        - 400 code if json cannot be serialized
+        - 400 code if json cannot be serialized (data undefined)
         - 200 code with "row_added" in json format if success

 #### DELETE /api/products/ - delete products